ImShubh18/HMS/README.md

-You will know soon about the porject
+You will know soon about the project!!